laratutton333/ai-mapper/README.md

    npm install   # install backend dependencies npm start
    ```
-   The backend exposes `POST /api/analyze` (expects `{ "url": "https://example.com" }`) and `GET /health`.
-It returns the fetched HTML so the frontend can perform a full analysis on URLs without CORS restrictions, plus a `result.performance` payload containing lightweight speed metrics (response time, HTML size, number of redirects/requests, largest image size, and a 0–100 performance score).
+   The backend exposes `POST /api/analyze` (accepts `{ "url": "https://example.com" }`, or raw `{ html }` / `{ text }` payloads) and `GET /health`.
+It returns the analyzed HTML, lightweight performance metrics, the extracted metric set used for recommendations, and backend-computed SEO/GEO scores with detailed rule breakdowns.

 > **Note:** Node.js 18+ is required for the backend runtime.
 If Node isn’t available (`node` command missing), install it before running the proxy.